Dev-Abdullah-786/Dev-Abdullah-786/README.md

 - 👀 I’m interested in exploring new technologies, solving complex problems, and contributing to open source projects.

-- 🌱 Currently, I’m delving into advanced JavaScript frameworks like React.js, Angular.js and Vue.js to elevate my frontend development skills.
-Moreover, I'm diving deeper into backend technologies such as Node.js and Express.js.
+- 🌱 I have skills in advanced JavaScript and TypeScript frameworks like React.js, Next.js, and Redux Toolkit for frontend development.
+Additionally, I specialize in backend technologies, including Node.js, Express.js, API design with Swagger, to build scalable and efficient web applications.

 - 💞️ I’m seeking collaborations on intriguing projects where I can leverage my skills and glean insights from fellow collaborators.
 Feel free to reach out if you have any exciting opportunities!